 The Assessor’s Office mails assessment notices in February of each year to all owners of real property in Portsmouth.
 The notices reflect the estimate of value for the upcoming tax year, which begins on July 1.
-A property owner may call, write or visit the Assessor’s Office to discuss the assessed value of their property with an appraiser.
+A property owner may call, write, email or fax the Assessor's Office to discuss the assessed value of their property with an appraiser.

 The Appeals Process